opencv/opencv/modules/imgproc/doc/histograms.rst

 ..

-The macros ``GetHistValue`` return a pointer to the specified bin of the 1D, 2D, 3D or N-D histogram.
-In the case of a sparse histogram the function creates a new bin and sets it to 0, unless it exists already.
+The macros ``GetHistValue`` return a pointer to the specified bin of the 1D, 2D, 3D, or N-D histogram.
+In case of a sparse histogram, the function creates a new bin and sets it to 0, unless it exists already.

 GetMinMaxHistValue